RiccardoBiondi/segmentation/docs/source/snakemake.rst

 It is possible to specify the parameters for the training step:
    - n_subsamples : number of subsamples in which the slice of the training set  will be divided during the training;
-   - centroid_initialization : techinique to use for the initialization of the centroids during k-means (0 for random initialization, 1 for kmeans++)
+   - centroid_initialization : technique to use for the initialization of the centroids during k-means (0 for random initialization, 1 for k-means++)